Skip to main content

 Use one invoice template with this checklist:

-If your verified outcome requires reverse-charge wording, use this placeholder until you confirm the live requirement: [Add current invoice wording requirement after verification].
+If your verified outcome requires reverse-charge wording, confirm the current wording requirement from official guidance before using it on an invoice.

 Keep proof of classification with the invoice record: signed contract, contracting-entity confirmation, and the business-status evidence you relied on.
 This step matters because different systems can require very different treatment.
 For example, Australia separates non-resident GST into standard and simplified pathways, and simplified registration does not allow tax invoices or GST credits.